L2jLiga/fastify-decorators/lib/docs/Controllers.md

 ### Error handling

-`fastify-decorators` also provides abilities to handle error with `@ErrorHandler` decorator.
+`fastify-decorators` provides abilities to handle error with `@ErrorHandler` decorator.

 `@ErrorHandler` may accept error code or type to handle or be empty which means will handle all errors.
 Let's take a look on example: